 Our orchard of medlars, apples, apricots are all getting big and teasing us with their imminent greatness.

 As you can see below, baby Jilly Love Face isn’t so baby any more.
 She’s growing beautifully, is hilarious and can go from standing still to jumping over a metre high – she’s very impressive, as is her amazing mum who provides milk every morning for our sustenance.

 The five baby chooks Anton and Frida picked up from the side of the road stall are thriving, so far we think we have only one rooster, which would be a miracle!

 Squashing berries and currants (below) for summer wine and champagne (it was amazing) is a glorious activity – highly recommend it.

-And as the last day of 2017 comes to an end I am grateful that we have such amazing projects and people in our lives, that are only trouble is keeping up with it all.
-And I’m hopeful, hopeful for a 2018 that’s full of healthy challenges and good land, good life and good life.
+And as the last day of 2017 comes to an end I am grateful that we have such amazing projects and people in our lives and that are only trouble is keeping up with it all.
+And I’m hopeful for a 2018 that’s full of healthy challenges and good land, good people and ultimately more good life.